The Sunshine State and primary Weirdness Magnet

 for the United States, Florida is mainly known for a few things: weird stuff that happens Only in Florida

 , lots of beaches, undocumented immigrants (primarily Caribbean rather than Mexican), and lots and lots of elderly northerners.

 The "Sunshine State" moniker is a half lie as most Floridians can tell you - the state's climate has a pronounced cycle of wet and dry seasons, with summer featuring near-daily thundershowers and winter, such as it is, being very dry.
 Convenient for northerners looking to escape the snow (now if only more of them would go back once they've forked over their money...), not so much for those looking for a semi-tropical vacation spent mainly on the beach.
 Get used to the water, because Florida is a very wet state: surrounded on three sides by water and filled with swamps, wetlands, and retention ponds.
 Tourists, take note: if you're here during the summer, keep an umbrella on hand.
 Brief but intense thundershowers with little warning are common.
 Florida is also ridiculously flat.
-The highest point of elevation, Britton Hill, is just that, a hill, and a rather unimpressive one; some Disney rides are close to reaching its height.
+The highest point of elevation, Britton Hill at 345 feet (105 m), is just that, a hill, and a rather unimpressive one; the lowest points

 Historically, Florida has always been a little distinct from the rest of the United States.
 The region was colonized by the Spaniards long before the French and English arrived in the northern parts of the continentnote